Ivy Mike: Device design and preparations

 A view of the "Sausage" device casing, with its instrumentation and cryogenic equipment attached.
 The long pipes were for measurement purposes; their function was to transmit the first radiation from the "primary" and "secondary" stages (known as "Teller light") to instruments just as the device was detonated, before being destroyed in the explosion.
 The man seated lower right shows scale.

-The 82 ST "Mike" device was a building that resembled a factory rather than a weapon.
+The device, nicknamed Sausage, weighed 82 ST and was more than 20 ft tall.
+It was a proof of concept, resembling a factory rather than a deliverable weapon.
 It has been reported that Soviet engineers derisively referred to "Mike" as a "thermonuclear installation".
+It was designed and constructed at Los Alamos Scientific Laboratory, while design calculations led by John Archibald Wheeler used the UNIVAC I computer.

 The device was designed by Richard Garwin, a student of Enrico Fermi, on the suggestion of Edward Teller.
 It had been decided that nothing other than a full-scale test would validate the idea of the Teller-Ulam design.
 Garwin was instructed to use very conservative estimates when designing the test, and told that it need not be small and light enough to be deployed by air.

 Liquid deuterium was chosen as the fuel for the fusion reaction because its use simplified the experiment from a physicist's point of view, and made the results easier to analyze.
 From an engineering point of view, its use necessitated the development of previously unknown technologies to handle the difficult material, which had to be stored at extremely low temperatures, near absolute zero.
 A large cryogenics plant was built to produce liquid hydrogen (used for cooling the device) and deuterium (fuel for the test).
 A 3000 kW power plant was also constructed for the cryogenics facility.

 The device that was developed for testing the Teller-Ulam design became known as a "Sausage" design: